FAQ

 The court system will set the amount of bail required for the defendant’s release.
 Under state law, a surety company can provide a type of insurance policy or “bond” that guarantees payment of the full bail amount to the court if the defendant does not show up for all scheduled appearances.
 These bonds are offered by licensed bail bondagencies.

-bail bond is a financial guarantee made by, or on behalf of, a criminal defendant that is used to guarantee their appearance in court through the disposition of their case.
+A bail bond is a financial guarantee made by, or on behalf of, a criminal defendant that is used to guarantee their appearance in court through the disposition of their case.
 Failure by the defendant to appear will result in a bail bond forfeiture.

 An indemnitor, or a guarantor, is the person(s) willing to be financially responsible for the defendant while they are out on bail and co-assumes financial liability to guarantee the full bail bond amount.

-bail bond is exonerated when the legal process/trial has finished.
+A bail bond is exonerated when the legal process/trial has finished.
 It does not matter whether the defendant is found guilty or innocent or the case dismissed.
 At this point, the liability for the bail bondamount is discharged, however and any unpaid premium, fees or charges incurred by the bail agency on your behalf are still owed to that agency.

 Bail bond forfeiture results when a court appearance is missed.
 If a defendant misses a court date, a bench warrant is issued for their arrest.
 The court also sets a deadline for when either the defendant must be located/returned to custody or the bail bond“reinstated” or the bail bond amount must be paid to the court.